Improved Our Internet/Wi-Fi Reception In Caravan Parks And

 handle outdoor temperatures down to freezing.

-of a compatible Windows computer to extend the range just to that
+of a compatible Windows computer to extend the range to just that

 with multiple Wi-Fi enabled devices at once.